 -

-Consider a water purification system for your home.
-It can help eliminate toxins before the water is used for cooking, cleaning, showering, and bath.
+Consider installing a water purification system in your home.
+It can help eliminate toxins before the water is used for cooking, cleaning, showering, and bathing.

 -

 Another help is to use water filters in sinks and bathtubs.
-Water filters are a great way to ensure that the whole family is protected from the effects of chlorine exposure.
+Water filters are a great way to protect the whole family from the effects of chlorine exposure.

 -

 After being exposed to chlorine, rinse or cleanse your body immediately.
-Use organic or all-natural soaps and detergents, as these are better for your skin.
-There are many non-toxic soaps available.
+Organic or all-natural soaps and detergents are better for your skin, and many non-toxic soaps are available.

 -